build-extensions-oss/gradle-helm-plugin/README.md

 - JDK 17 or higher (for running Gradle)

-- Helm command-line client 3.+
+- Helm command-line client either 3.+ or 4.+

 ### Limitations